-Surprising a lot of people, Paris is a top destination for Spring Break this year.
-If you’re on your way for spring break or any other season, you’ll want to map out your shopping strategy in advance.
-Paris is divided into neighborhoods, or arrondissements and each one has a unique character, special restaurants, and of course, shopping.
+Surprising a lot of people, Paris is a top destination for Spring Break.
+Regardless of whether or not you’re on your way for spring break or any other season of the year, you’ll want to map out your shopping strategy in advance.
+Paris is divided into neighborhoods, or arrondissements, and each one has a unique character, special restaurants, and of course, shopping.
 There are a few, however, that stand out above the rest

 Palais Royal, Front Lawn | ©Jonthan Khoo/Flickr

 Where the 1st arrondissement meets the 8th on Paris’s Right Bank, the Rive Droite, is where you’ll find the best shopping strip.
 This fertile hunting ground includes the Rue du Faubourg Saint-Honoré and the Champs-Elysées, which has seen many changes over the years, but it still the place to be seen.
 If you are near the Palais Royal, you’ll find a jewel of a collection of boutique shops around the garden areas of the palace.

 Located near the Palais Royal you can find the Garment District, which features amazing clothing bargains and some other unique shops.
 There is also a small collection of streets that are now closed to vehicle traffic and covered in glass.
 The Passage du Grand Cerf, between 145 Rue St-Denis and 10 Rue Dussoubs, is a place of amazement.
 From hippie retro stores to Asian-themed shops you’re bound to find something that pleases.
 Plus, don’t pass up on the food stalls.

 Foule Rue des Francs Bourgeois | ©Damien Roué